OK gesture: White power symbol

-In 2017, users on 4chan, a message-board site, aimed to convince the media and other people that the OK gesture was being used as a white power symbol as a joke.
-According to The Boston Globe, users on 4chan's /pol/ ("Politically Incorrect") board were instructed in February 2017 to "flood Twitter and other social media websites...claiming that the OK hand sign is a symbol of white supremacy" as part of a campaign dubbed "Operation O-KKK".
+In 2017, as a provocative joke, users on 4chan aimed to convince the media and other people that the OK gesture was being used as a white power symbol.
+According to The Boston Globe, users on 4chan's /pol/ ("Politically Incorrect") board were instructed in February 2017 to "flood Twitter and other social media websites...claiming that the OK hand sign is a symbol of white supremacy" as part of an online trolling campaign dubbed "Operation O-KKK".